-The Shift Commander must approve all requests for canine assistance from outside agencies subject to the following provisions:
+All requests for canine assistance from outside agencies must be approved by a supervisor subject to the following provisions:

-- A. Canine teams shall not be used for any assignment that is not consistent with this policy. - B. The handler has the ultimate authority to decide whether the canine should be used for any specific assignment. - C. Canine teams shall not be called out while off-duty or used outside the boundaries of the City of Spokane unless authorized by the Shift Commander. - D. It shall be the responsibility of the canine handler to coordinate with outside agency personnel in order to minimize the risk of unintended injury.
+- A. Notification to the on duty shift commander. - B. Notification to police dispatch to include a created call and location. - C. Canine teams shall not be used for any assignment that is not consistent with this policy. - D. The handler has the ultimate authority to decide whether the canine should be used for any specific assignment. - E. Canine teams requested outside the boundaries of the Spokane City but within the boundaries of Spokane County require approval of the K9 Sergeant, the K9 Lieutenant or the shift commander.
+Canine teams requested beyond the boundaries of Spokane County require approval of the K9 Lieutenant, in the absence of the K9 Lieutenant the DSO must approve.